tektutor/conan-march-2026/Day1/README.md

 - Develop a simple C++ application that depends on third-party library
   - We will be using Conan and CMake in this example
   - Understand Conanfile.txt recipe
-  - Supports Debug and Release Build Types
+  - Supporting Debug and Release Build Types
 </pre>